Vectorworks/developer-scripting/Function Reference/Functions/SetDashStyleName.md

 |DashStyleName|STRING|The new name of the dash style specified by the index.|

 ## Remarks
-[[User:CBM-c-|_c_]], (2014.04.08):  This sets the name in the dash style list, not in the name list.
+\_c\_, (2014.04.08):  This sets the name in the dash style list, not in the name list.
 It seems to be a left over from the time before introduction of dash styles as named resources.

 ## See Also
 VS Functions: